malayh/malayh/README.md

 - 🌱 I’m currently learning system design and marketing.
 - 👯 I’m looking to collaborate on Python and C++ projects.
-- 💬 Ask me about programming, software design and philosophy
+- 💬 Ask me about programming, software design and music.
 - 📫 How to reach me: malay.hazarika@gmail.com
 - 🥅 2020 Goals: Learn how to build and impliment a plan.
 - ⚡ Fun fact: I play guitar and read.
-I am interest in philosophy, psychology, mathematics, marketing and music.
+I am interest in philosophy, psychology, mathematics, marketing, music and somemore thigs 🤣

 ### Connect with me: